-Writers ask me how to choose a best title for their memoirs.
+Writers ask me how to choose a best title for a memoir.
 Because I have worked with them, usually as their coach or editor and know their story, I am in a position to brainstorm with them to come up with a decent —and sometimes even a great—title for their book.

-Here are some guidelines I use to generate a memoir title—for my own titles or for those of a client.
+Here are some guidelines I use to generate a memoir title—for my own titles or for those of clients.
 I hope they prove helpful to you, too.

 How important is a working title?